laravel5-softp/test_project/readme.md

 ## About the Project

 A testing project which relates to example transactional data.
-Using resousr route to show, search, update and store record.
+Using resourse route to show, search, update and store record.

 ## Files to look at

-TransactionController.php
+TransactionController.php <br>
-TransactionService.php
+TransactionService.php <br>
-TransactionStoreRequest.php
+TransactionStoreRequest.php <br>
-Transaction.php
+Transaction.php <br>
-helpers.php
+helpers.php <br>

 ## About Me (Zeshan Tariq)